 Applications to the Janelia Visitor Program are accepted on a continuous basis.
 To apply to the program, please send a statement of research interest (including a brief description of the project, requested staff and costs), a list of potential Janelia collaborators and curriculum vitae to Zarixia Zavala-Ruiz.
 It is highly recommended that potential visitors establish contact with potential hosts at Janelia prior to submission of a proposal.

-If you are a Ph.D. student and are interested in doing part or all of your thesis research work at Janelia, you should also consider applying to our Janelia Visitor Graduate Fellowship.
+If you are a Ph.D. student and are interested in doing part or all of your thesis research work at Janelia, you should also consider applying to our Janelia Graduate Research Fellowship.